austinpilz/java-reflections-tutorial/resources/actionTutorial.md

 5) Create Back End object used to transmit the response of the action invocation.
 For example, `OpenAccountResponse.java`, this is how we could store the outcome of the action (like the account number, the account name, the error message, the lock code, etc.) This object will be returned from the back end and converted into JSON as a response to the Front End.
-6) Create Front End object used to receive and map the response from the back end so it can display the information to the user.
+6) Create Front End object used to receive and map the response from the back end, so it can display the information to the user.

 Phew.
 Look at all of those steps for just one action.
-Imagine you build out a beefy banking UI where we can view our account, add beneficiaries, stake our crypto, perform retirement analysis, dispute overdraft fees, etc. It's evident I've never worked in the financial industry, but you get the idea.
-Every time we wanted to add something new, there would be a huge amount of engineering time dedicated just to getting it, so we can even perform the action in the UI, let alone the actual performant code in the true back end which actually does what we're asking (like perform crypto staking estimates over time).
+Imagine you build out a beefy banking UI where we can view our account, add beneficiaries, stake our crypto, perform retirement analysis, dispute overdraft fees, etc. Every time we wanted to add something new, there would be a huge amount of engineering time dedicated just to getting it, so we can even perform the action in the UI, let alone the actual performant code in the true back end which actually does what we're asking (like perform crypto staking estimates over time).

 Hopefully we can see that over time, we'd be investing a lot of time as engineers doing that overhead for new actions/features.
 That's boring for us, expensive for our employer, and leaves a lot of classes/files which all somehow map to one another.